pingswept/me30-website/content/notes/transistors.md

 * They require a relatively large current to operate.
 * If you badly overload them, they weld shut.

-In general, you probably shouldn't use relays unless you need a safety circuit that pops open when the power fails, like in a table saw, or somebody gives you a pile of relays.
+In general, you probably shouldn't use relays unless you need a safety circuit that pops open when the power fails, like in a table saw, or somebody gives you a pile of relays for free.

 ## The new hotness: transistors